Family Group Conferences

 A Family Group Conference (FGC) is a meeting organised for families, to discuss and make decisions about a child or young person’s care.
 The meeting is arranged by an independent and neutral FGC Coordinator, who will discuss and agree arrangements with the wider family network.

 Family Group Conferences help families to come together to discuss issues and make a plan that will address concerns and benefit the family.
-They are effectively used within Children's Social Care at all stages, from Early Intervention, Child in Need, Child Protection, Public Law Outline (PLO) and permanency planning.
+They are effectively used within Children's Social Care at all stages, from Early Help, Child in Need, Child Protection, Public Law Outline (PLO) and permanency planning.

 A range of issues might be discussed at a FGC, including: safeguarding, substance misuse, domestic abuse and domestic violence, neglect, abuse, exploitation outside of the home - criminal or sexual, violence and safety outside of the home and mental health.